OpenBioMaps/documentation/official_docs/en/api.rst

  - '_auto_geometry' geometry field without extra options (map, set)
  - '_none' not used

-Column: The name of the column in the database
+*column*: The name of the column in the database

-Short_name: Visible name of the column for the users
+*short_name*: Visible name of the column for the users

-List: JSON array for menu items of a select menu.
+*list*: JSON array for menu items of a select menu.
 Can be {key:value} or [value,value] format

-Control: Data checking commands: custom_check, minmax, spatial, nocheck, NULL
+*control*: Data checking commands: custom_check, minmax, spatial, nocheck, NULL

-Count: (JSON array) If the control='minmax' this field contains the limit values, e.g 1:100
+*count*: (JSON array) If the control='minmax' this field contains the limit values, e.g 1:100

-Type: column's openbiomaps type:
+*type*: column's openbiomaps type:

  - autocomplete	(JSON array)
  - autocomplete_list (JSON array)